stylify/web/content/docs/integrations/nuxtjs.md

 Now you can start using Stylify CSS with Nuxt.js.

 <note>
 For some unknown reason, the CSS is not reloaded when an error is triggered within the Nuxt (syntax, duplicated attributes).
-If that happens, just hit save within the nuxt config file or restart the dev server.
+If that happens, just hit save within the Nuxt config file or restart the dev server.
 </note>

 ## How to integrate Stylify CSS into the Nuxt.js v2+ < v3